-The CBSQ uses Simpson Strong-Tie® Strong-Drive® SDS Heavy-Duty Connector screws, which allow for fast installation, reduced reveal and high capacity, provides a greater net section area of the column compared to bolts.
+The CBSQ column base uses Strong-Drive® SDS Heavy-Duty Connector screws, which allow for fast installation, reduced reveal, and provide a greater net section area of the column compared to bolts.
 The 1" standoff (included) meets code requirements for structural posts installed in basements or exposed to weather or water splash.

 Install 1/4" x 2" Strong-Drive SDS Heavy-Duty Connector screws, which are provided with the column base.
 (Lag screws will not achieve the same load.)

 For full loads, a minimum of 3" side cover shall be provided.

 Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for non-top-supported installations (such as fences or unbraced carports).